 |Address:||South America, Guyana, Cuyuni-Mazaruni, Kurupung River on the escarpment of Merume Mountains (part of Pacaraima Mountains)|

 |Average width:||˜ 60 m|

-Kumerau Falls (also Kumarau Falls) belong to most impressive falls of the world.
+Kumerau Falls (also Kumarau Falls) belong to the most impressive falls in the world.

 Kumerau Falls often are compared to Kaieteur - one of the most magnificent waterfalls in the world.